Twice-Told Tales (film): "The House of the Seven Gables"

 Gerald Pyncheon (Price) returns to his family house after an absence of 17 years, bringing with him his wife Alice (Beverly Garland).
-His sister Hannah (Jacqueline deWit), who had been living in the house, tells Alice about the curse put upon Pyncheon men by Mathew Maulle, who used to own the house but lost it in a shady deal to the Pyncheon family.
-Jonathan Maulle (Richard Denning), a descendant of Mathew, arrives, but he refuses Gerald's offer to give him the house in exchange for the location of a vault where valuable property deeds are stored.
+His sister Hannah (Jacqueline deWit), who has been living in the house, tells Alice about the curse put upon Pyncheon men by Mathew Maulle, who used to own the house but lost it in a shady deal to the Pyncheon family.
+Jonathan Maulle (Richard Denning), a descendant of Mathew, arrives but he refuses Gerald's offer to give him the house in exchange for the location of a vault where valuable property deeds are stored.
 Alice becomes haunted by the curse on the house, which eventually leads her to the cellar.

-Gerald finds her there and, lifting up the basement grave of Mathew Maulle, discovers the map to the vault.
-He kills Hannah to keep her share of the inheritance.
+Gerald finds her there and, lifting up the slab over the grave of Mathew Maulle, discovers the map to the vault.
+He kills Hannah to keep her share of the inheritance for himself.
 Gerald traps Alice in the grave, then goes to the study to find the vault.
-He opens it, and a skeletal hand inside the vault kills him.
-Jonathan arrives and takes Alice out of the house, just as it shakes and collapses into rubble.
+When he opens it, a skeletal hand inside reaches out and kills him.
+Jonathan arrives and takes Alice out of the house just as it shakes and collapses into rubble.